Trip Reports: Two Weeks In The Canyons Of Utah - April 2010

 I also have a version of this photo without the hiker, if you're interested.

-Checking out another strange slot canyon formation in Happy Canyon.
+Checking out another strange slot canyon formation.

 Robbers Roost Sunset